 Different cat breeds are more prone to these behaviors than others.
 Much of behavior is genetic, though socialization and personalities can make a difference.
 Each cat is different, with some showing more dog-like behaviors than others.

-Surprisingly, there are actually many breeds of cat that act more like dogs than the stereotypical cat.
-We’ll look at some of the most common breeds that act like cats.
+Surprisingly, there are actually many breeds of cats that act more like dogs than the stereotypical cat.
+Let’s look at 11 of the most common ones.

-Top 11 Cat Breeds That Act Like Dogs:
+The 11 Cat Breeds That Act Like Dogs

 The Abyssinian is a unique breed of cat with a distinctive spotted tabby coat.
 This breed is from Abyssinia, which is now known as Ethiopia, hence the cat’s name.
 This is likely an ancient breed, as scientists have found mummified Abyssinian cats in Ancient Egyptian tombs.
 They are one of the most popular breeds worldwide, likely due to their ancient age.
 They’ve had a lot of time to raise their population!